 2. Responding to Complaint.
-If a person responds, the case will be set for Mediation.
-Mediation is a very effective way to settle these types of cases.
+If they respond, the case will be set for Mediation.
+This allows the parties an opportunity to settle.
+If they reach an agreement, the case will be dismissed.
+This is a way to resolve these types of cases.

 3. Fail to Respond.
 A default will be entered.
 This prevents a person from filing an Answer.

 4. Final Judgment.
 A Judgment is issued if the Court rules for the Landlord.
 Thereafter, the Clerk will sign the Writ.
 This orders the Individual to vacate within 24 hours.

 Not usually.
 Besides the argument that they paid rent, the only other scenario is if they paid the Mortgage.
 In other words, it constitutes a form of rent.
 However, they will need to show the Court proof of payment.
 While these circumstances are rare, they do exist and present a valid defense to an Unlawful Detainer.